 The same principles apply to the browlift procedure.
 It would be wrong to increase the height of the forehead on a man, as it would make him look older.
 Therefore, a hairline incision, (i.e., an incision where the hair starts), is used.
 This even allows the surgeon to bring the scalp forward, reducing the height of the forehead and rejuvenating the forehead at the same time.

 Care must be taken to NOT overly raise the eyebrows, as to not feminize the man’s face.
 The surprised look is not an acceptable result.
 A “peninsular temporal” flap is often performed on men, to take advantage of the often abundant temporal hair, joining the facelift incision to the forehead incision at the hairline.
 Sometimes it is indicated to soften strong frontal bossing (sometimes called the “Neanderthal look”) during a forehead lift.
 The frontal bone can be be shaved and polished down with appropriate imaging and planning.

-Incisions can be visible on men when taking care to not shift the hairline into an older position.
+When taking care to not shift the hairline higher into an older position the incisions may end up being visible on men.
 Therefore, extreme care must be taken to make the best scars possible.
-Plastic surgeons should do the best scars.
+Plastic surgeons should produce the best scars.
 Incisions should be performed in a way to maximize the hair growing through the scar.
-Stitching should be fine, to avoid trauma to the hair follicle.
+Stitching should be fine to avoid trauma to the hair follicles.